Delaware LLC Operating Agreement (Guide + Free Template)

 5. Outline LLC Dissolution Procedure

-You must also agree on what should transpire if the firm is dissolved.
+You also need to agree upfront on what happens if the business is dissolved.

 6. Provide a Severability Clause

-The agreement should also conclude with a severability provision.
-A severability provision guarantees the validity of the other conditions, even if a specific phrase is invalid or unenforceable.
+The agreement should also include a severability provision.
+This clause protects the rest of the agreement if one specific section turns out to be invalid or unenforceable.

 Why Do You Need an LLC Operating Agreement in Delaware?

-To protect the limited liability status, Delaware LLC must state its liability protection in the LLC operating agreement.
+To protect the limited liability status, a Delaware LLC must state its liability protection clearly in the operating agreement.

 Protection Against Default Delaware Laws